douglasgreen/outlines/computing/computer_programming/programming_paradigms.md

 1.  **Imperative vs. Declarative Paradigms**:

     -   **Imperative** programming, including procedural and object-oriented paradigms, focuses on describing how a program operates.
-It\'s about defining a sequence of commands for the computer to perform.
+It's about defining a sequence of commands for the computer to perform.
     -   **Declarative** programming, seen in functional and logic paradigms, focuses on what the program should accomplish without explicitly specifying how to do so.

 2.  **Object-Oriented vs. Functional Programming**:

     -   **Object-Oriented** programming revolves around objects and encapsulation.
-It\'s well-suited for programs with a clear hierarchy and relationships among entities, like GUI applications.
+It's well-suited for programs with a clear hierarchy and relationships among entities, like GUI applications.
     -   **Functional** programming emphasizes immutability and first-class functions.
-It\'s effective for scenarios where state changes and side effects need to be minimized, such as in concurrent applications.
+It's effective for scenarios where state changes and side effects need to be minimized, such as in concurrent applications.

 3.  **Procedural vs. Event-Driven Programming**:

     -   **Procedural** programming is great for tasks that can be broken down into a series of sequential steps.
-It\'s often used in system and application scripting.
+It's often used in system and application scripting.
     -   **Event-Driven** programming shines in scenarios where the flow of the program is dictated by external events, like user interactions in UI applications or asynchronous tasks in web servers.

 ##### Strengths and Weaknesses